TimothyStephens/Genotype_Samples/README.md

  - `ref_genomes`:  The name and location of the reference genome to use for analysis.

 The second config/metadata file is the `config/samples.tsv` file.
 This file lists the names and locations of all samples that will be considered by the workflow.
+Any additional columns that are present in this file will be considered metadata that is to be plotted along with the results (e.g., putative species, collection location, etc.).
+Colors will be automatically assigned but can be changed manually after the workflow has finished.
  - `sample_id`  The ID of the sample
  - `unit`       A number used to differentiate samples with multiple input read sets.
 If you only have one set of reads per sample then keep this number as `1`.
 If you have multiple seqs of reads per sample then give each set a different number.
 Reads from the same sample_id but different "units" will be QC'ed, trimmed, and aligned separatly, but combine after that for final variant calling, genotyping, and ploidy analysis.
  - `lib_type`   Lets you specify if the reads are from "dna" or "rna" sequencing.